Guide · Audit preparation

 Audits are routine.
 If you've completed your requirements and kept good records, you have nothing to worry about.
 Read the audit notice carefully for specific instructions and deadlines.

-Collect all certificates for courses completed during the renewal period specified.
+Collect all certificates for courses completed during the renewal period.
 Verify each certificate contains required information and hours add up to meet requirements.

 Follow submission instructions exactly.
-If submitting electronically, ensure files are clearly labeled.
 Keep copies of everything you submit.
 Request a receipt or confirmation if possible.

 If you haven't heard back within the stated timeframe, contact the board to confirm receipt and check status.
 Keep records of all communications.

-Always download and save certificates immediately upon completion.
-Contact providers promptly if you need replacement certificates.
+Always download and save certificates immediately.
+Contact providers promptly if you need replacements.

 Certificates missing required information may be rejected.
-Verify certificates are complete before moving on.
+Verify completeness before moving on.

 Courses from unaccredited providers may not count.
-Always verify accreditation before purchasing courses.
+Always verify accreditation before purchasing.

 Courses completed outside your renewal period don't count.
 Know your exact renewal period dates.